Imaad18/Computer-Vision-in-AI/README.md

 ![Notebook](https://img.shields.io/badge/Notebook-Colab%20Friendly-orange.svg)
 ![Status](https://img.shields.io/badge/Status-Active-brightgreen)

 A comprehensive and well-structured Jupyter Notebook focused on the field of **Computer Vision in Artificial Intelligence**.
-This repository is ideal for learners, researchers, and developers interested in exploring various computer vision techniques, concepts, and implementations in Python.
+This repository is ideal for learners, researchers, and developers interested in exploring various computer vision concepts and their implementation using Python.

 ---

 ## 📂 Repository Overview

-This repository contains a single notebook designed to document and demonstrate core topics related to computer vision and artificial intelligence.
-The notebook may include code examples, theoretical explanations, visualizations, and practical applications, all aimed at building intuition and hands-on skills.
+This repository contains a single notebook designed to document and demonstrate key topics related to computer vision and artificial intelligence.
+It includes code examples, explanations, visualizations, and practical workflows — all aimed at building strong foundational skills.

 ---